paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-056-department-of-defense-medicare-eligible-retiree-health-care-fund.md

 ### Statutory Notes

 #### References in Text
 The Social Security Act, referred to in subsec. (b)(3), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Part A of title XVIII of the Act is classified generally to part A (§ 1395c et seq.) of subchapter XVIII of chapter 7 of Title 42, The Public Health and Welfare.
+620. Part A of title XVIII of the Act is classified generally to part A (§ 1395c et seq.) of subchapter XVIII of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 #### Amendments
 2021—Subsec. (b)(4).
 Pub.
 L. 116–283 substituted “Marine Corps, and Space Force” for “and Marine Corps”.